liqowomo/lqxy-ca-rf-1/WO/yrm/README.md

 > This will have important notes from the tutorial video

+1. Stack (Fixed size, fast) is LIFO , Heap(Dynamic, slow) is FILO
-1. Arrays live directly in the stack in rust
+2. Arrays live directly in the stack in rust
-2. `vec![]` - Vector is array of dynamic size , doent live on the stack , but lives on the heap
+3. `vec![]` - Vector is array of dynamic size , doent live on the stack , but lives on the heap
+4.